Every 1's a Winner (song)

 "Every 1's a Winner" is the third single from the 1978 Hot Chocolate album of the same name.
 The single was released on 4 March 1978 on RAK Records in the UK and Infinity Records in the US.
 It peaked at number 12 on the UK Singles Chart and number 6 on the US Billboard Hot 100; it was the band's second-highest-charting single in the US, behind "You Sexy Thing".
+A music video of the group performing the song (using the album version) was also made.

 Track listing

 All tracks written by Errol Brown; except where indicated.